adidas/api-guidelines/core-principles/openapi-specification.md

 * stored in version control system (Bitbucket, GitHub) in the same repository as the API implementation.
 * accessible via endpoint through GET operation. _To be discussed_

-> NOTE: Synchronization between the version control system and adidas [API description platform](./apiary.md) should be automated using CI/CD framework.
+> NOTE: Synchronization between the version control system and adidas [API Description platform](./apiary.md) should be automated using CI/CD framework.